+Small companies aren’t likely to reach the new limit.
+But when the number of customers and everyday freight traffic grows, the price for Google Maps services grows significantly.
+So what can you do to cut costs?
 Are there any Google Maps alternatives?
 We wanted to figure out if Mapbox is a worthy Google Maps replacement given the high cost of Google Maps.
-Before we dive into our findings, let’s begin with defining what Mapbox is.
+Before we dive into our findings, let’s begin with explaining what Mapbox is.

 What is Mapbox?

 Mapbox is one of the largest providers of custom designed maps for websites and mobile apps.
-Their service is used by GitHub, Pinterest, Foursquare, and other popular companies.
-And Mapbox moves with the times, offering advanced features such as geospatial mapping and augmented reality (AR).
+This service is used by well-known delivery and transportation companies like DHL, DPDgroup, Grubhub, Instacart.

 The majority of data Mapbox uses is openly available, and Mapbox supports a community of volunteer mappers.
 They often provide the freshest updates, including fast-changing location data.
 Mapbox data sources include OpenStreetMap (OSM), USGS, Landsat, Natural Earth, and OpenAddresses.